PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 to the control and target placements at instantiation.
 The cache key includes both geometries, orientations, four boundary bases, and noise parameters, while excluding both memory depths, labels, qubit offsets, and patch coordinates.
-Patches whose shapes differ, reversed/noncanonical operation ordering, or a memory side shorter than two rounds retain the full structured fallback.
+Repeated CX gates with the same control/target ordering reuse that single physical family when both patches are finally measured in X or both in Z. The parity of later CX gates is applied through the instance GF(2) routing map: the target output fans into control-plus-target for X measurement, while the control output fans into control-plus-target for Z measurement.
+Exact tests cover two and three CX boundaries and prove that depth, labels, offsets, and placement do not cause another physical compile.
+Mixed final bases expose too few logical columns in the current one-observable-per-patch schema for a sound transform and therefore retain the full-model fallback, as do patches whose shapes differ, reversed/noncanonical operation ordering, or a memory side shorter than two rounds.

 The current standalone SZ/SZdg emitter is deliberately not cached.
 Its full DEM contains mechanisms whose detector span grows with the entire preceding memory